Vyridian/vxlisp/Readme.md

-FAQ
+# vxlisp

+## Overview

-* What is the elevator pitch? - vxlisp is a proposal for a simple, new programming language/data structure that could actually fullfill the dream of 'write once, run anywhere'.
+* vxlisp is a proposal for a new programming language/data structure that might fullfill the dream of 'write once, run anywhere'.
+It also tries to address a large number of complaints I have with other languages.

+## Sample

+(func foo : int
+ [arg1 : int
+  arg2 : int]
+ (+ arg1 arg2)
+ :test (test 3 (foo 1 2))
+ :doc  "Returns the result of adding to numbers")

+## FAQ

 * Write once, run anywhere is a pipedream.
 How can it possibly work? - Most new languages try to write a platform along with the language.
 Instead I want to write a language that can compile to any other language or platform with identical results.